flex-development/adt-api/README.md

 ## Getting Started

-The Apple Developer Token (ADT) API is a serverless REST API that can be used to generate developer tokens suitable for use with the Apple Music API.
+The Apple Developer Token (ADT) API is a serverless REST API that can be used to generate JSON Web Tokens (JWTs) suitable for use with the Apple Music API.

 For more information, see [Getting Keys and Creating Tokens][1] from the Apple Developer docs.